 The certificate in accounting program is designed for persons with a bachelor’s degree or higher in any discipline that only want to take the courses needed to sit for and be successful on the Certified Public Accountant (CPA) exam.
 You can also pursue careers in private accounting and financial analysis.
 Depending on your transfer courses, you can complete the certificate in as little as one year.
 The program of study includes 10 courses in accounting and 4 required support courses and is offered in evening classes, designed for the working adult.

 Double Major – Accounting and Business Administration

-Students in the School of Business can double major in both Accounting and Business Administration for a total of 120 credit hours (depending on transfer credit hours.)
+Students in the School of Business can earn a degree in both Accounting and Business for a total of 120 credit hours (depending on transfer credit hours.)
 An advisor can help you determine if this option is best for your career goals.

 Early Admission to Master in Business Communicaton (MSBC)